OpenNewsLabs/open-project-linter/README.md

 repository.

 ##Changelog
+###version 1.0.1
+* Fix the error in checking for multiple commits where it was using the reflog not the commit history ([#30](https://github.com/OpenNewsLabs/open-project-linter/issues/30))

 ###version 1.0
 * Update `ROADMAP.md` with pre-NICAR status
 * Fix the KeyError issue when default config was changed ([#27](https://github.com/OpenNewsLabs/open-project-linter/issues/27))